etheleon/etheleon.github.io/_posts/articles/2018-12-16-tidying-up-pandas.md

 For example postgreSQL to query RDS and it’s dialect for querying Redshift, [KSQL](https://www.confluent.io/product/ksql/) for querying data streams via Kafka and Athena's query language build on top of presto DB for querying S3, where most of the data use to exist in parquet files.

-The shows one big deviation from academia where data in a company is usually stored in a database / datalake/ datastream whereas in academia its usually just one big flat data file.
+The shows one big deviation from academia where data in a company is usually stored in a database / datalake / datastream whereas in academia its usually just one big flat data file.

 We've come to the ending of this attempt at mapping tidyverse vocabularies to pandas, hope you've found this informative and useful!
 See you guys soon!